Hands-On Medical Experience

 Important notice: You can join Boundless Love’s international medical camp in a group.
 We need a minimum of 5 volunteers to run the camp.
 Therefore, we request that you invite others to make a small group.
 Or, if this is not possible, please apply at least 2 or 3 months in advance so we can inform you – at least a month in advance – in case we have to cancel the camp setup for those dates if we fail to meet the minimum number of volunteers required.

 Boundless Love offers the most affordable medical volunteer abroad programs.
 In comparison to our competition, our cost is extremely affordable.

 The fee covers your expenses (room, food, daily transportation, services of local team leaders and staffs) and also expenses related to camp (food, water, medicine).

-What does the fee cover(Program Fee of USD $ 650)?
+What does the fee cover(Program Fee for one week of USD $ 750)?